 - Developing processes for producing, mining, and modeling data sets.

-Data scientists, on the other hand, take that prepared data and use machine learning, statistical methods, and analytical programs to parse out valuable insights and make predictions.
+Data scientists, on the other hand, take that prepared data and use machine learning, statistical methods, and analytical tools to parse out valuable insights and make predictions.
 They then present that information to businesses and stakeholders.
 Their tasks may include:

 - Conducting research to discover industry or business questions/problems.